bitwalker/swarm/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/swarm.svg?style=flat)](https://hex.pm/packages/swarm)

-**NOTE**: If you are upgrading to 2.0, be aware that the autoclustering functionality has been extracted to it's own packaage, which you will need to depend on if you use that feature.
+**NOTE**: If you are upgrading from 1.0, be aware that the autoclustering functionality has been extracted to it's own package, which you will need to depend on if you use that feature.
 The package is [libcluster](http://github.com/bitwalker/libcluster) and is available on Hex.
 Please be sure to read over the README to make sure your config is properly updated.